NoahBres/LearnRoadRunner/docs/straighttest-tuning.md

 # Straight Test Tuning

-Once you've got your velocity controller tuned, you should run a quick straigh test just to make sure everything is working properly.
+Once you've got your velocity controller tuned, you should run a quick straight test just to make sure everything is working properly.

 1. Run the `StraightTest` opmode via the RC.
 2. Measure the distance the bot traveled.